muratk5n/thirdwave/en/README.md

 CNBC: "Russia has entered its first major foreign debt default for over a century, after a grace period on two international bond payments lapsed on Sunday night...
-The Kremlin has rejected the claim that Russia is in default, with spokesperson Dmitry Peskov reportedly telling a press call this morning that Russia made the bond payments due in May but they have been blocked by Euroclear due to Western sanctions, rendering the non-delivery of payments 'not [Russia’s] problem.'"
+The Kremlin has rejected the claim that Russia is in default..  telling a press call this morning that Russia made the bond payments due in May but they have been blocked by Euroclear due to Western sanctions, rendering the non-delivery of payments 'not [Russia’s] problem.'"

 ---